Skip to main content

 Once an official report of an alleged violation of College rules is accepted, the office is required to produce a “Specification of Charges.”

-Specification of Charges: Lists the information about the alleged offense, the rules allegedly violated, the name of known witnesses to the situation and/or other sources of information, which support the allegations, and the time a hearing is scheduled to review these allegations.
+Lists the information about the alleged offense, the rules allegedly violated, the name of known witnesses to the situation and/or other sources of information, which support the allegations, and the time a hearing is scheduled to review these allegations.
 This information is sent to the accused prior to the hearing.

 Rights of the Accused

-The accused may elect to
+The accused may elect to:

 1. Voluntarily accept sanctions imposed by the Office of the Dean of Students, Equity, Retention & Success or